jfrome1/NTW2029/src/content/docs/course-ntw2029/writing/formatting.md

 ---
 ## Exercises

-Exercises should be typed directly into the provided text box.
+Exercises should be typed directly into the provided text box (unless otherwise indicated).
-Include the following information on all exercises:
+Include the following information on all exercises (except Exercise 1):

 - at the top: the name I call you in class and your section (E1 or E2)
 - at the bottom: a word count and a GenAI no-use statement (if you didn't use GenAI)

-If you did use GenAI, attach your chat transcript as a separate file.
+If you did use GenAI, attach your chat transcript as a separate file as described [here](policies/genAIpolicy/).

 Please do _not_ paste [:links to documents](#x-no-links) in the text box.